Neats29/neats29.github.io/source/coaching/index.md

 <span>[@EgregoreGalore](https://twitter.com/EgregoreGalore)</span>

-<h1 style="font-size: 1.6em;">How to prepare for a session</h1>

-- Find a quiet space where you can lie down comfortably (bed/sofa/floor etc), or you may do this seated if you prefer
-- Position your device so I can see your face and chest
-- Wear a pair of headphones, as the sound can get muffled when laying down
-- Leave some buffer time after our session to allow a gentle transition into the rest of your day
-- Let me know if you have a hard stop

 <h1 style="font-size: 1.6em;">Disclaimer</h1>

 By booking a session, you acknowledge that I am not a licensed mental health professional, psychotherapist, or medical provider.
-This session is for personal growth and emotional support only.
-It is not psychotherapy, counselling, or mental health treatment.
-By proceeding, you agree to take full responsibility for your own well-being.
+Sessions are for personal growth and emotional support, not psychotherapy, counselling, or mental health treatment.

 <h1 style="font-size: 1.6em;">Self-love guided meditation</h1>